will62794/logless-reconfig/specs/notes/research-log.md

 ## 2021-08-19

 Idea: Once you've developed an inductive invariant, use the model checker to help you do a manual proof by automatically checking *which* conjuncts of the inductive invariant a particular conjunct depends on.
 Theoretically helps you to know exactly which facts are needed to prove a particular conjunct.

+## 2021-08-21

+Can add `ConfigsNonEmpty` conjunct to latest version of `IndAlt` inductive invariant and it doesn't break things.
+So, it seems it's possible to take it or leave it.
+May consider including it since configs being non empty seems like a basic invariant we should establish.